 However, to each their own, and I know that a public school is preferable to others.

 I enjoyed my Korean teachers and other foreign teachers, and I think I ended up with a good hagwon.
 One year teaching in Korea turned out to be enough for me, but I’m glad that I had a positive experience overall.

-Anyway, what are your thoughts on teaching in Korea or teaching in a hagwon?
-Let me know in the comment section below, and please share your experience working in Korea if you have any.
+Anyway, what are your thoughts on teaching in Korea or teaching in a Korean hagwon?
+Let me know in the comment section below, and please share your experience teaching in Korea if you have any.